Taysom Hill Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Season Stats

-- He also has 311 rushing yards on 53 carries (plus five rushing touchdowns), averaging 20.7 yards per game on the ground.
+- He has added 311 rushing yards on 53 carries with five touchdowns, averaging 20.7 yards per game.

-- The Saints, who rank 17th in the NFL in points scored, have attempted a pass 50.9% of the time while running the ball 49.1% of the time.

-- Hill has attempted six of his 97 passes in the red zone, accounting for 5.0% of his team's red zone plays.
+- Hill has thrown six passes in the red zone this season, 5.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Panthers.